fkztw/hor2vec/README.md

 ## Usage

 ```
-usage: hor2vec [-h] [-s SEP] [-ld {l2r,r2l}] [-wd {t2b,b2t}] [-nr] [-fw]
+usage: hor2vec [-h] [-s SEP] [-ld {l2r,r2l}] [-wd {t2b,b2t}] [-nr] [-fw] [input]
-               [input]

 positional arguments:
-  input                 The file has horizontal pure text to be changed to
+  input                 The file has horizontal pure text to be changed to vertical.
+If not
-                        vertical.
-If not been given in the command, will use
-                        the stdin as input.
+                        been given in the command, will use the stdin as input.

 optional arguments:
   -h, --help            show this help message and exit
   -s SEP, --sep SEP, --separator SEP
                         The separator between lines.
-Default is '', you can
+Default is '', you can use ' ', '|' or any
-                        use ' ', '|' or any other strings.
+                        other strings.
   -ld {l2r,r2l}, --line-direction {l2r,r2l}
                         The reading direction of each line.
-Default is 'l2r'
+Default is 'l2r' (left to right),
-                        (left to right), you can choose 'r2l' (right to left).
+                        you can choose 'r2l' (right to left).
   -wd {t2b,b2t}, --word-direction {t2b,b2t}
                         The reading direction of each word/character.
-Default
+Default is 't2b' (top to
-                        is 't2b' (top to bottom), you can choose 'b2t' (bottom
+                        bottom), you can choose 'b2t' (bottom to top).
-                        to top).
-  -nr, --no-rotate      If this option has been given, hor2vec won't rotate
+  -nr, --no-rotate      If this option has been given, hor2vec won't rotate the input.
-                        the input.
-  -fw, --full-width     If this option has been given, hor2vec will use
+  -fw, --full-width     If this option has been given, hor2vec will use fullwidth characters
-                        fullwidth characters instead of halfwidth characters.
+                        instead of halfwidth characters.
+Some half-width punctuation marks
+                        don't have vertical way.
+You can enable this option to make it show
+                        full-width in vertical way.
 ```

+- Some half-width punctuation marks don't have vertical way.
+    - You can enable option `--full-width` to make it show full-width in vertical way.

 ### Usage - Docker